 Recovering From Storms

-In 1988, a massive hurricane slammed into my island home, causing so much damage that many thought the physical infrastructure would never be repaired.
-If only we had the assistance of Action 1 Restoration, they have a wide variety of company’s locations so I heard from a friend.
+But what about my own experience with storms?
+Well, in 1988, a massive hurricane slammed into my island home, causing so much damage that many thought the physical infrastructure wouldeard from a friend.
 The country just did not seem to have or would be able to get access to the resources to rebuild after Hurricane Gilbert had its way.
 I was not on the island at the time but upon my return a year later, the ravage of wild Gilbert, as this storm was dubbed, was very much evident.

 Fast forward 20+ years and another return trip to Jamaica and I could hardly find any remnant of one of the most devastating storms.
 Not only had homes, businesses, schools, etc been rebuilt, but new and better ones constructed.
 Roads that we perilously travelled along in my younger years were gone, replaced by six lanes highways (with tolls).
 The country had been renewed and transformed in many places as a result of the storm.
 It might help people to talk to the Best Wilmington Roofing Company to figure out ways to improve the efficiency of the repair process.

 The same is true of many of our personal lives as I discuss in this short video.
 Every Tuesday, I share a Jamaican proverb with you to illustrate our conversation.
 Did you see last week’s?
 Check it out here.
 Today’s Tuesday Thought© proverb is: